Dental disease is a common problem in cats. In fact, up to 85% of cats 1 aged 3 years and older suffer from some sort of dental disease.

 In general, the earlier dental disease is addressed, the easier it is to treat.
 Don’t wait until your cat is showing signs of dental disease for a checkup.
 Cats will often only show signs of dental disease such as oral pain and a reduced appetite, once they have advanced disease.
 Advanced dental disease is more difficult to treat and often requires multiple teeth to be extracted, which may result in longer anesthetic times.

-The type of food that your cat eats can help keep its teeth clean and maintain good overall oral health.
+The type of food that your cat eats can help keep their teeth clean and maintain good overall oral health.
 Dry food may be better at keeping your cat’s teeth clean than wet food.
 Kibble has an abrasive action against the teeth while chewing which may help prevent plaque accumulation.
 The opposite is true for wet food.
 Wet food has little abrasive action and does little to prevent plaque accumulation.
 If your cat eats only wet food, adding some kibble into their diet may help to reduce plaque and tartar formation.
 Speak to your veterinarian before changing your cat’s food to ensure that a diet change is suitable for your cat.

 Your vet may also recommend a specifically formulated dental diet to help reduce plaque and tartar formation.
 The kibble in these special diets has a specially formulated size, shape, and texture which helps clean the surface of the teeth as your pet chews.
 In this way, the kibble has a brushing effect and helps to reduce plaque and tartar build-up.